petersellars/ecs-sandbox/terraform/README.md

   * You will need to know some of the details and have administrator rights to set up some user privileges
   * A user set up with the permissions outlined [here](#terraform-user-aws-ecs-key-pair)
-  * A generated key-pair with both a public and private key for use EC2 container instance use
+  * A generated key-pair with both a public and private key for use in EC2 container instance use
 * An AWS Registered Domain name in order to [Generate SSL Certificates](Generate SSL Certificates)
 * Terraform installed, recommended (>=0.6.3).
 Head over to https://www.terraform.io/downloads.html
 to grab the latest version